Company:Alpha InclusionSmall Grant Scheme £5,143

 What made Amy turn to the Growth Hub?

 Because of budget restrictions in the education sector, there is often insufficient funding and space to offer activities for children with specific needs.
-In addition, Amy wanted to make the most of the opportunity to work with private companies so set about building her business proposition to be appeal to the corporate sector.
+In addition, Amy wanted to make the most of the opportunity to work with private companies so set about building her business proposition to be appealing to the corporate sector.

 It was then that she had the brainwave about how she could do both create the space and the resource by purchasing a commercial vehicle and converting it into a mobile classroom and events space.